-Living in the slums of London, Gaara knows how hard surviving can be, but when he discovers selling his body makes good money, his life becomes a downward spiral of self-destructive behaviour.
+Living in the slums of London, Gaara knows how hard surviving can be, but when he discovers selling his body makes good money, his life becomes a downward spiral of self-destruction.
 Naruto is his only hope of salvation, but eventually watching his friend rot away becomes too much, even for him.

 Set in London.